The Sierra Network

 The Sierra Network (TSN), later rebranded as the ImagiNation Network (INN), was an online service launched in 1991 by Sierra On-Line.
-First developed in 1989 and launched to the public in 1991, it offered subscribers a unique online space to play games and socialize, billing itself as a "cyberspace theme park."
-This service was the first exclusively focused on online gaming and was among the early adopters of online avatars, laying the groundwork for future gaming communities.
+Developed beginning in 1989, the service offered subscribers an online space to play games and socialize, billing itself as a "cyberspace theme park."
+TSN was the first service focused exclusively on online gaming and was among the early adopters of online avatars.

 History

 "What if I could invent something which would allow my grandma to pick up a card game, 24 hours a day, seven days a week, without leaving home, at a cost she could afford?"